moubsette/hello-world/README.md

 # hello-world

-Checking if we can get a merge conflict.
-Hope it's working
+Hello All,

+Yesterday Andrew asked us to create a merge conflict.
+So that is what I am doing right now.

+Hopefully making our first merge conflict.